Chart Color Schemes

 Population growth drivers in Mildura are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Population projections for Mildura are based on ABS/Geoscience Australia data released in 2024, using 2022 as the base year.
-For areas not covered by this data, VIC State Government's Regional/LGA projections from 2023 are used with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering these projections, the Mildura area is forecasted to experience significant population increase, with an expected growth of 8,667 persons by 2041, reflecting a total increase of 23.1% over the 17-year period.
+Based on these projections, Mildura is forecasted to have a significant population increase in the top quartile of Australia's regional areas, with an expected growth of 8,659 persons to 2041, reflecting an overall increase of 22.8% over the 17 years.

 Frequently Asked Questions - Population